aarontran/snr-filaments/rsch-notes-fall.md

 effects, anisotropic diffusion etc stuff I didn't quite catch, it could scale together.

-Toss Table 5, eta2 is so jumpy that it's not helpful.
+(DONE) Toss Table 5, eta2 is so jumpy that it's not helpful.
 Brian asks: can we do fits with `eta_2`=10 fixed instead?
 To be closer to the srcutlog derived values.
 So do this for Table 6 (also, use `eta_2=10` or `eta2_srcutlog` for damped fits).

-8. Notation: we should call magnetic field B (or B\_1 or whatever), not B\_0.
+8. (DONE) Notation: we should call magnetic field B (or B\_1 or whatever), not B\_0.
    As typically B\_0 is taken to indicate the upstream, ambient / galactic magnetic field.
 Inherited unfortunate notation from Rettig/Pohl whatever.

+Add a note to clarify this -- "we adopt B\_0 to denote shock field, departing from typical usage blah blah blah..."

-9. Spectral variation discussion.
+9. (DONE) Spectral variation discussion.
 Ambivalent feelings, I think.
 Steve is interested in the discrepancy, why doesn't our model replicate the spectral softening?
 Try feeding in larger `eta_2`, use the values from srcutlog (being physically motivated), see what comes out of the model spectra.